Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Myth No. 3: You can change your mind

-When you buy a vehicle, once you've finished paying for it, it's yours.
+When you buy a vehicle, it's yours once you've finished paying for it.
 You can continue driving it, sell it, or trade it in to help purchase another one.

-The advantages and disadvantages of leasing a car
+The pros and cons of leasing a car

-• You drive a new/newer vehicle during its most trouble-free years while it's under warranty.
+• You drive a new or newer vehicle during its most trouble-free years while it's under warranty.

 • The contract may cover oil changes or other basic maintenance issues.